What Is Disorganized Attachment, And How Does It Work?

 People with this attachment style usually received responsive care and emotional warmth as children.
 Reliable support and care generally help these children grow into adults with a positive view of themselves and others.
 People with a secure attachment style can often depend on others to love and support them while providing the same treatment in return.

 Children who receive inconsistent care and support from parents or guardians often experience alternating emotional distance and loving warmth.
-They may see themselves as unworthy of love and support, a burden, or incompetent, while trusting others to be capable and supportive.
+In some cases, the child learns to see themselves as unworthy of love and support, a burden, or incompetent while trusting others to be capable and supportive.
+This can lead to anxious attachment styles.

 Children raised with caregivers who fail to meet their emotional and physical needs often develop a disorganized attachment style.
 Experiencing indifference, fear, trauma, abuse*, neglect, or harsh criticism can make giving or receiving love and support complex.
 Those with this attachment style may see themselves as incapable of being emotionally vulnerable and unable to trust others.